Zorigt/donation-analytics/README.md

 9b- Insert the new object into a sorted list by attribute id_zipcode_year

 10- Capture the output line in the results variable from either step 8 or 9 and write to output file

+Results
+Binary search and ordered insert - 20 minutes 62 seconds Hash table - 20 minutes 86 seconds

+I went with the first option as there was 24 second improvement.